User Accounts for Researchers Working Abroad

-The project manager (principal investigator) should send an application containing the following information to CSC (address email@example.com).
+The project manager (principal investigator) should send an application containing the following information to CSC (address firstname.lastname@example.org).
 CSC will notify the practical procedures after the application has been handled.
-A new CSC project will be opened for approved applications.
+A new CSC project may be opened for approved applications.

 The application should include the following information

 - Project manager's (principal investigator's) name, position, organization, and e-mail address

 - Project title

 - Researcher's name, position, organization, e-mail address, and nationality (who is working abroad)

 - The status of the foreign research institution (university, government research institute, other - which?)

 - Researcher's funding organization